-At MPS we care about the environment you work in and throughout 2018 we have been working to share our experience and expertise in order to influence policies that may have an impact on your practice and the medicolegal system.
+At Medical Protection we care about the environment you work in, and wherever possible we share our experience and expertise to influence policies that may have an impact on your practice and the wider medicolegal system.

-This year has seen a significant range of policy initiatives that we are closely monitoring in order to ensure that your concerns and our medicolegal experience are being recognised.
+There was a significant range of policy initiatives introduced in 2018 that we are closely monitoring in order to ensure that your concerns and our medicolegal experience are being recognised.

 National Health Insurance Bill